Nervosys/Botnix/docs/languages-frameworks/gnome.section.md

 - []{#ssec-gnome-hooks-glib} `glib` setup hook will populate `GSETTINGS_SCHEMAS_PATH` and then `wrapGAppsHook` will prepend it to `XDG_DATA_DIRS`.

 - []{#ssec-gnome-hooks-gdk-pixbuf} `gdk-pixbuf` setup hook will populate `GDK_PIXBUF_MODULE_FILE` with the path to biggest `loaders.cache` file from the dependencies containing [GdkPixbuf loaders](#ssec-gnome-gdk-pixbuf-loaders).
 This works fine when there are only two packages containing loaders (`gdk-pixbuf` and e.g. `librsvg`) – it will choose the second one, reasonably expecting that it will be bigger since it describes extra loader in addition to the default ones.
 But when there are more than two loader packages, this logic will break.
-One possible solution would be constructing a custom cache file for each package containing a program like `services/x11/gdk-pixbuf.nix` NixOS module does. `wrapGAppsHook` copies the `GDK_PIXBUF_MODULE_FILE` environment variable into the produced wrapper.
+One possible solution would be constructing a custom cache file for each package containing a program like `services/x11/gdk-pixbuf.nix` Botnix module does. `wrapGAppsHook` copies the `GDK_PIXBUF_MODULE_FILE` environment variable into the produced wrapper.

 - []{#ssec-gnome-hooks-gtk-drop-icon-theme-cache} One of `gtk3`’s setup hooks will remove `icon-theme.cache` files from package’s icon theme directories to avoid conflicts.
 Icon theme packages should prevent this with `dontDropIconThemeCache = true;`.